 Some thoughts of my own…..

-The show was an open air performance, and we were lucky the weather stayed dry.
+Firstly, the show was an open air performance, and we were lucky the weather stayed dry.
 If you’re going, make sure you dress for the weather.
 We took a picnic blanket to sit on, and most of the audience did the same.
 Some audience members took picnic chairs too though – which probably made for more comfortable viewing!

 The show was 1 hour long with no interval, so make sure your little ones visit the bathroom before the show begins.
 The giant was pretty big!
 He gave a few of the smaller children a fright, but Syd was fine with him.